quickstrom/quickstrom/docs/source/tutorials/first.rst

 ================================

-In this tutorial we'll specify and check an *audio player* web application using the free version of Quickstrom.
+In this tutorial we'll specify and check an *audio player* web application using Quickstrom.

 The tutorial assumes you're running on a Unix-like operating system and that you have Docker installed.
-You may run this using :doc:`other installation methods <../../installation>` for Quickstrom and your WebDriver server, but all commands in this document are using Docker.
+You may run this using :doc:`other installation methods <../../installation>`, but all commands in this document are using Docker.

 Open up a terminal and create a new directory to work in: